 The standard measurement for office space in this area is around 1,430 sqft.
-Most buildings in this area are close to 3 stories.
+Most buildings in this area are close to 3 floors.
 Most buildings in this area were built in 1922 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this region.
-Commute by taxi is the most popular way to get to work amongst Capitol Hill residents.
+Commute by taxi is the most popular way to get to work amongst Capitol Hill occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.